 Do I need a visa to be eligible for study in the U.S.?

 In most cases, the answer is "yes".
 Most students who attend an LL.M. program do so under the authority of an F-1 visa, for which you must apply at the United States Embassy or Consulate located in your home country.
 To be eligible for an F-1 visa, the student must receive a Form I-20 A-B from Washington and Lee, which will be issued by the university only after (i) you have been accepted to our LL.M. program and have paid all required deposits; and (ii) you have provided us evidence of funds sufficient to cover the full course of study and living expenses while enrolled in the program.
 Additional Information about visa types and the application process can be found at: http://www.wlu.edu/x19650.xml.

 What housing options are available for LL.M. students?

-Washington and Lee will not be able to offer on-campus housing for the 2013-2014 academic year; however, there is also plentiful and affordable off-campus housing available in Lexington and the surrounding area.
-Information and advice on housing in Lexington is available on our off-campus housing website.
+Washington and Lee will not be able to offer on-campus housing for the 2014-15 academic year; however, there is also plentiful and affordable off-campus housing available in Lexington and the surrounding area.
+Admitted LL.M. students receive assistance in locating off-campus housing within walking distance of the law school from the Assistant Dean for Student Services.
+Please contact the Office of Admissions to learn more about such assistance, as well as resources for finding housing in the Lexington area.
+Information and advice on housing in Lexington is also available on our off-campus housing website.

 How do I learn more about life in Lexington?